ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/previews/creative-halo-win-bluetooth-speaker.markdown

 bg-image-first: "https://assets.expresslyapp.com/asset-a208be8d-3b30-405c-8274-ab5c34dd3989.jpg"
 bg-image-second: "https://assets.expresslyapp.com/asset-eb48472c-e5d7-4705-85ce-77ff8f1bfa62.png"
 section1-content: "<p>There are so many Bluetooth speakers nowadays, hard for any\
   \ to stand out.
-Nevertheless, the new Halo Bluetooth Speaker has revolutionised\
+Except for the new Creative Halo whose sleek design is definitely\
-  \ the technological market.</p>\r\n<p>The visual effects are the primary attraction\
+  \ worth a look.</p>\r\n<p>The visual effects are the primary attraction but that\
-  \ but that is just the beginning.
-Unique Multi-Material Design, 16.8 Million colours,\
+  \ is just the beginning.
+Unique Multi-Material Design, 16.8 Million colours, Xpectra\
-  \ Xpectra Lightshow, 8 Hours Battery Life.. as some of it's numerous features. </p>"
+  \ Lightshow, 8 Hours Battery Life... as some of its numerous features. </p>"
 section2-content: "<p>Great portability and great sound quality.
 This new speaker\
   \ sounds as good as it looks!
 Heavenly, right?</p>\r\n<p>Don't miss out the opportunity\
   \ of winning one the brand new Creative products: The new Halo Bluetooth Speaker.\
   \ Check it out now, this could be the perfect fit for you or your loved ones.</p>"
 entry-title: "Win a Creative Halo and experience an Expressly Powerlink"
-entry-content: "<p>If you were thinking on buying new speakers..wait a minute!
-You\
+entry-content: "<p>Liking the brand new looks of the new Creative Halo?
+You could\
-  \ could win the brand new Halo Bluetooth Speaker with Creative and experience an\
+  \ win the brand new Halo Bluetooth Speaker with Creative by entering the form below.</p>\
-  \ Expressly Powerlink. </p> <p> Enter the draw to win  by completing the form below\
-  \ before 23.59pm on 23/04/2018.</p>"
+  \ <p> Enter the draw to win  by completing the form below before 23.59pm on 23/04/2018.</p>"
 has-winner: false
 ---